fritzduchardt/k8s-showcase-application/README.md

 curl localhost:8080/env/MESSAGE
 # ..and the environment variable set with the Secret
 curl localhost:8080/env/SECRET_MESSAGE
+# You can do the same by calling `env` on one of your Pods:
+kubectl exec [name-of-your-Pod] -- env | grep MESSAGE

 # Now, let's edit the ConfigMap..
 kubectl edit cm k8sshowcase-from-literal